mheberger/upstream-delineator/README.md

 ## <a name="step1">1.
 Download MERIT-Hydro raster data</a>

-To delineate watersheds in the default "high-precision mode," you will need two sets of MERIT-Hydro gridded (or raster) data: **flow accumulation** and **flow direction**.
+You will need two sets of MERIT-Hydro gridded (or raster) data: **flow accumulation** and **flow direction**.
 The authors of the MERIT-Hydro created 5-degree tiles, but this script needs seamless layers that cover entire river basins.
-Download these data here:
+You can freely download these data here:
 [https://mghydro.com/watersheds/rasters](https://mghydro.com/watersheds/rasters)

-Update `subbasins_config.py` to tell the script where to find these data files.
+You will need to update `subbasins_config.py` to tell the script where to find these data files.
 Modify these variables:

 - `MERIT_FDIR_DIR` (for flow direction)